hotschedules/slate/source/includes/bodhicloud/apitutorial/0-getting-started/tutorial.md

 **How Do I Login to the Bodhi Cloud API Documentation?**

 * Go to [https://api.bodhi.space/apidocs/index.html](https://api.bodhi.space/apidocs/index.html)
-* Login using the credentials provided to you from your Hot Schedules Representative:
+* Login using the credentials provided to you from your HotSchedules [representative](mailto:contactcenter@hotschedules.com):

 ![CloudAPI_LogginIn](/images/CloudAPI_LoggingIn.png?raw=true "Logging in to the Bodhi API Documentation")